matthewvedder/VendChallenge/README.md

 ## What this needs to be production ready

 ### Security
 - Front end has hard coded api key and other params for Firestore.
 Needs to use env variables.
+Then the API key needs to be regenerated as it is now compromised.
 - Firestore needs security rule restricting reads to our web app
 - Firestore needs security rule restricting writes to our application server (after building API)
 - Firestore needs security rule for restricting reads and writes to authenticated users (after building Auth)